 - Peer must abide by the following routing policy:

-b.
-No transit or third party routes are to be announced; all routes exchanged must be peer’s and peer’s customers’ routes.
+- No transit or third party routes are to be announced; all routes exchanged must be peer’s and peer’s customers’ routes.

-d.
-Neither party shall abuse the peering relationship by engaging in activities such as but not limited to: pointing a default route at the other or otherwise forwarding traffic for destinations not explicitly advertised, resetting next-hop, selling or giving next-hop to others.
+- Peer must filter route announcements from its customers by prefix.
+Neither party shall abuse the peering relationship by engaging in activities such as but not limited to: pointing a default route at the other or otherwise forwarding traffic for destinations not explicitly advertised, resetting next-hop, or selling or giving next-hop to others.